Iron(III) azide: Preparation

 Iron(III) azide can also be formed by pulse gamma-irradiation of a mixture of iron(II) perchlorate, sodium azide, and hydrogen peroxide.
 Under these conditions, a neutral N_{3} radical is formed, which oxidizes the iron(II) to iron(III); the iron(III) then promptly combines with azide ions.

 Application in organic chemistry

-In organic chemistry, ferric azide is a reagent in the one-pot conversion of alkenes to azidoalkanes, such as n-butyl azide.
-The process begins with a hydroboration: an anti-Markovnikov addition of an organoborane to an alkene, followed by oxidation.
-The nucleophilic azide anions then displace the resulting boroxy moiety from the alkane to give an azide.
+In organic chemistry, ferric azide is a reagent in the one-pot conversion of alkenes to alkyl azide, such as n-butyl azide.
+The process begins with a hydroboration: an anti-Markovnikov addition of a borane to an alkene.
+Reaction of the alkylborane with iron(III) azide in the presence of hydrogen peroxide then gives the alkyl azide.